-In the previous section, we discussed results of \textsc{fmf} for very short duration (half hour and one hour) and for individual households.
-In this section, we use \textsc{fmf} to forecast load for longer duration (up to a day), for groups of household, and both combined.
 As discussed above, load forecasting at coarser levels (either in space or time dimensions) is substantially easier.
-This however, is an important problem. \textsc{fmf} is most suited for \textsc{stlf} at individual household level, but it is a general purpose method that works at any level of user defined granularity and yield significantly more accurate forecasts in most cases.
-In some cases \textsc{fmf} is comparable with more (machine learning based) specialized methods.
-We discuss effect of forecasting error on different types of aggregation below.
+This, however, is an important problem in the power sector decision-making. \textsc{fmf} is most suited for \textsc{stlf} at the individual household level, but it is a general-purpose method that works at any level of user-defined granularity and yields significantly more accurate forecasts in most cases.
+In this section, we use \textsc{fmf} to forecast load for longer durations (up to a day), for groups (clusters) of households, and both combined.